House Democrat moves to cut Attorney General Barr's budget by $50 million

 (Reuters) - The Democrat who chairs the U.S. House of Representatives Judiciary committee said on Tuesday he will introduce legislation this week to cut $50 million in funding from Attorney General William Barr’s personal office.

-New York Representative Gerald Nadler said he would move to reduce funding for Barr’s personal office as a response to what he called “continued defiance of Congress and improper politicization of the Department of Justice.”
+New York Representative Jerrold Nadler said he would move to reduce funding for Barr’s personal office as a response to what he called “continued defiance of Congress and improper politicization of the Department of Justice.”

-Nadler said he was making this and other moves in the wake of Barr’s refusal to appear before his committee.
+Nadler said he was making this move and others in the wake of Barr’s refusal to appear before his committee.

 Passing such a cut would require approval of both the Democratic-controlled House and the Republican-controlled Senate.